Spirent/iTest-assets/Libraries/Test.Equipment/Community/di_stc_com/README.md

 Argument | Description
 ------------ | -------------
 databaseConnectionStringFilePath | Filepath to use for the output file.
-By default the filename will have the date and time as part of its name, like this example: C:/stcResults

-Type: outputFilePath
-Default: "" (empty string)
-databaseConnectionStringFileName | Filename to use for the output file.
-By default the filename will have the date and time as part of its name, like this example: stcTestRunResults.db

-Type: outputFilePath
-Default: "" (empty string)
-saveDetailedResults | Type: bool
-Possible Values:
-Value Description
-TRUE
-FALSE
-overwriteIfExist | Flag to indicate whether the file will be overwritten if it exists.
-Type: bool
-Possible Values:
-Value Description
-TRUE If a file with the same name exists it will be overwritten.
-FALSE If a file with the same name exists it will be appended to. convertSchema | This option converts the raw DB to the Results Reporter Schema.
-This allows the user to take advanatage of the Results Reporter schema and use the built in queries provided by Results Reporter.
+By default the filename will have the date and time as part of its name, like this example: C:/stcResults<br><br>Type: outputFilePath<br>Default: "" (empty string) databaseConnectionStringFileName | Filename to use for the output file.
+By default the filename will have the date and time as part of its name, like this example: stcTestRunResults.db<br><br>Type: outputFilePath<br>Default: "" (empty string) saveDetailedResults | Type: bool<br>Possible Values:<br>Value Description<br>TRUE<br>FALSE overwriteIfExist | Flag to indicate whether the file will be overwritten if it exists.<br>Type: bool<br>Possible Values:<br>Value Description<br>TRUE If a file with the same name exists it will be overwritten.<br>FALSE If a file with the same name exists it will be appended to. convertSchema | This option converts the raw DB to the Results Reporter Schema.
+This allows the user to take advanatage of the Results Reporter schema and use the built in queries provided by Results Reporter.<br><br>enabled = 1 (default)<br>disabled = 0 stcVersion | Enter the valid STC version you want to use to convert schema.
+This is the version used in the install path - e.g. 4.49:<br>C:\\Program Files (x86)\\Spirent Communications\\Spirent TestCenter 4.49\\Spirent TestCenter Application

-enabled = 1 (default)
-disabled = 0
-stcVersion | Enter the valid STC version you want to use to convert schema.
-This is the version used in the install path - e.g. 4.49:
-C:\\Program Files (x86)\\Spirent Communications\\Spirent TestCenter 4.49\\Spirent TestCenter Application
 ### stcApiReturnValues
 This procedure will help standardize API return values for STC.
 By returning a structured response it should make it easier for testers to apply analysis rules to STC API return values.